Pediatric Congenital Diaphragmatic Hernia Treatment & Management

 Subsequent trials of fetal intervention focused on occluding the fetal trachea.
 The fetal lung secretes fluid by active ion transport through gestation, and this lung fluid provides a template for lung growth.
 Occlusion of the fetal trachea traps this fluid and stimulates lung growth, either by retention of growth factors within the lung or stimulation of local growth factors by the gentle distension provided by the fluid.
 Unfortunately, a randomized trial in humans found that fetal tracheal occlusion did not improve outcome compared with standard treatment.[13]
 Currently, fetal intervention is not indicated in congenital diaphragmatic hernia, although some groups continue to offer it on an experimental basis.

-Until recently, specialists believed that reduction of the herniated viscera and closure of the diaphragmatic defect should be emergently performed following birth.
+Until relatively recently, specialists believed that reduction of the herniated viscera and closure of the diaphragmatic defect should be emergently performed following birth.
 However, a delayed surgical approach that enables preoperative stabilization decreases morbidity and mortality.
-This change in protocol is due to the recent understanding that the medical problems of pulmonary hypoplasia and PPHN are largely responsible for the outcome of congenital diaphragmatic hernia and that the severity of these pathophysiologies is largely predetermined in utero.
-Herniated viscera in the chest does not appear to exacerbate the pathophysiology as long as bowel decompression with a nasogastric tube is adequate.
+This change in protocol was due to the understanding that the medical problems of pulmonary hypoplasia and PPHN are largely responsible for the outcome of congenital diaphragmatic hernia and that the severity of these pathophysiologies is largely predetermined in utero.
+[25] Herniated viscera in the chest does not appear to exacerbate the pathophysiology as long as bowel decompression with a nasogastric tube is adequate.

 Several reports indicate that circulatory stability, respiratory mechanics, and gas exchange deteriorate after surgical repair.
 The ideal time to repair a congenital diaphragmatic hernia is unknown.
 Some suggest that repair 24 hours after stabilization is ideal, but delays of up to 7-10 days are typically well tolerated, and many surgeons now adopt this approach.
 Some surgeons prefer to operate on these neonates when normal pulmonary artery pressure is maintained for at least 24-48 hours based on echocardiography.